 The geologically hazardous areas protection approach can be met by following the guidelines below and by implementing the appropriate sections of the Building Code as adopted in YMC Title 11.

 A. Erosion Hazard Areas.
 Protection measures for erosion hazard areas will be accomplished by implementing the regulatory standards for erosion and drainage control required under YMC Title 11, building code.
-YMC Title 11 requirements can be met by the application of the Best Management Practices (BMPs) in the Eastern Washington Stormwater Manual (WDOE publication number 04-10-076); equivalent manual adopted by the city of Yakima; or any other approved manual deemed appropriate by the administrative official.
+YMC Title 11 requirements can be met by the application of the Best Management Practices (BMPs) in the Stormwater Management Manual for Eastern Washington (Ecology publication number 04-10-076, or most recent version); equivalent manual adopted by the city of Yakima; or any other approved manual deemed appropriate by the administrative official.

 D. Stream Undercutting Hazard Areas.
-Protection measures for stream undercutting hazard areas will be accomplished by critical areas review for flood hazards, streams, and shoreline jurisdiction.
+Protection measures for stream undercutting hazard areas will be accomplished by critical areas review for flood hazards, and streams.

 15.27.703 Development review procedure for geologically hazardous areas.